cbcrg/pergola/doc/source/quick_start.rst

 -----------------------

 Once processed with Pergola, there are several available options to visualize your behavioral data.
-Here, we explain how to visualize the data using IGV, see :ref:`Visualization` section for other alternatives.
+Here, we explain how to visualize the data using IGV, see :ref:`visualization<visualization>` section for other alternatives.

 *************
 Download IGV
 *************

-As an example, we choose the `Integrative Genomics Viewer <http://software.broadinstitute.org/software/igv/>`_ to illustrate how to visualize data.
+As an example, we choose the `Integrative Genomics Viewer <http://software.broadinstitute.org/software/igv/>`_ (IGV) to illustrate how to visualize data.
 IGV can be downloaded from `here <http://software.broadinstitute.org/software/igv/download>`_.

 ****************